justincasher/justincasher.github.io/articles/Metric-Space-CH/Metric-Space-CH.md

 ---
 <br>

-**Abstract.** &nbsp; We fill in some details in S. Alexander and R. Bishop's proof of a metric space Cartan-Hadamard theorem.
+**Abstract.** &nbsp; We fill in some details in S. Alexander and R. Bishop's proof of the metric space Cartan-Hadamard theorem.
 Our goal is to make the proof more motivated and accessible to non-experts.